Distance Learning, 2014, 2016, 2018

 After prerequisites, the cost for 2013-2014 is expected to be approximately $8,800, payable in 4 semester installments.
 This program is approved for financial aid.
 Additional costs of textbooks, uniforms, criminal background checks, clinical, field, or skill lab travel is extra.

-Class is held on Tuesday and Thursday evenings from 1800-2200.
-The 16 month program starts each fall semester and is subject to minimum enrollment requirements.
+Class is held on Tuesday and Thursday evenings from 1800-2130.
+The 16 month program starts each f"even year" fall semester and is subject to minimum enrollment requirements.

 Starting catalog year 2006-2007, all students must have the following prerequisites with a "C" or better before starting any WSU Paramedic Program.
 These prerequisites may be taken at WSU Online and/or a local community college and must appear on a formal transcript: